 Giving Ohioans The Right to Change Their Birth Marker

 Ohio was one of the last states to allow transgender individuals to change the gender marker on their birth certificates.
 In 2020, the United States District Court for the Southern District of Ohio issued a ruling that struck down Ohio’s prohibition on changing gender markers on birth certificates as unconstitutional.
-The Court determined that the Plaintiffs seeking to change their gender marker were not provided equal protection under the law because they, transgender individuals, were treated differently than cis-gender individuals would could make other changes to their birth certificates (correcting spelling errors, changing gender from “U” (undetermined) to male or female).
+The Court determined that the Plaintiffs seeking to change their gender marker did not have equal protection under the law.
+They, transgender individuals, were treated differently than cis-gender individuals.
+Cis-genders could make changes to their birth certificates (correcting spelling errors, changing gender from “U” (undetermined) to male or female).

 Completing Your Birth Marker Changes

 In addition to changing your gender marker on your birth certificate, Ohio has mechanisms to change your name and your gender marker on your driver’s license.
-Federally, there are processes for changing your gender marker on your passport, social security registration, and selective service registration.If you are considering changing your gender marker as part of your transition, Equitas Health has a great DIY Guide that outlines the process of changing your birth marker on all government documents.
+Federally, there are processes for changing your gender marker on your passport, social security registration, and selective service registration.If you are considering changing your gender marker as part of your transition, Equitas Health has a great DIY Guide that outlines changing your birth marker on all government documents.